featurevisor/featurevisor/docs/linting-yamls.md

 ## Usage

+Run:

 ```
 $ featurevisor lint
 ```

 And it will show you the errors in your YAML files, if any.

-If any errors are found, it will exit with a non-zero exit code.
+If any errors are found, it will terminate with a non-zero exit code.